TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-mongo-migrationupgrade-rca.md

    - Cross-partition support for the following operations: `UPDATE`, `DELETE`, `COUNT`, and `ORDER BY`
    - Improved performance for the following aggregate operations: `COUNT`, `SKIP`, `LIMIT`, and `GROUP BY`

-2. Canges from previous engine versions include:
+2. Changes from previous engine versions include:

    - MongoDB collections have only the `_id` property indexed by default
    - Per request, timeout is 60 seconds